SafariKnight/dotfiles/README.md

 These are my dotfiles.

-Mise is used to install most (cli) things, however here is a list of cli tools that needs installation manually:
+Mise is used to install most (cli) things, however here is a list of cli tools that needs installation manually (not installed via mise):

 - [nnn](https://github.com/jarun/nnn)

 Desktop Related:

 - Hyprland (currently 0.48.1)
-- swaybg
+- swww
 - rofi
 - ags + astal